GrishinSergey/lightweight-php-orm/README.md

 {

-    public $dbtype = "mysql";           // driver for connection and executing queries public $dbname = "HomeLibrary";     // database name (dbname and this class are not equal by case of letters) public $user = "root";              // login
+    public $dbtype = "mysql";           // driver for connection and executing queries public $dbname = "homelibrary";     // database name (dbname and this class are not equal by case of letters) public $user = "root";              // login
     public $password = "1111";          // password